On a scale of 1-10 (with 10 being the highest), how would you rate your ability to stick with your New Year’s resolutions?

 Many of us struggle to keep New Year’s resolutions.
 We get caught up in the excitement that comes with making a fresh start in the New Year.
 We commit to going to the gym 14 times a week, only eating foods that are the color orange, and we’ll never, ever be late to an appointment again.

 Sometimes we fall a little short of our resolution goals.
 But that doesn’t mean that we have to give up on our resolutions entirely!
-Keep reading for tips to jumpstart your resolutions and make this the year you achieve your New Year’s resolution goals.
+Keep reading for tips to jumpstart your resolutions and make this the year that you achieve your New Year’s resolution goals.

 1. Recognize that resolutions are change – and change is hard